Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

 \subsection{Speaker Consistency and Personality-based Response}

-In open-domain dialogue systems, one big issue is that the responses are totally learned from sample distributions of training data.
+In open-domain dialogue systems, one big issue is that the responses are entirely learned from training data.
 The inconsistent response may be received when asking the system about some personal facts (e.g., age, hobbies).
 If the dataset contains multiple utterance pairs about the query of age, then the response generated tends to be shifting, which is unacceptable because personal facts are usually not random.
 Thus, for a data-driven chatbot, it is necessary to be aware of its role and respond based on a fixed persona.

-~\cite{liu2020you} proposed a persona-based dialogue generator consisting of a Receiver and a Transmitter.
+Explicitly modeling the persona is the main strategy in recent works.~\cite{liu2020you} proposed a persona-based dialogue generator consisting of a Receiver and a Transmitter.
 The receiver was responsible for modeling the interlocutor's persona through several turns' chat while Transmitter generated utterances based on the persona of agent and interlocutor, together with conversation content.
 The proposed model supported conversations between two persona-based chatbots by modeling each other's persona.
 Without training with additional Natural Language Inference labels,~\cite{kim2020will} built an imaginary listener following a normal generator, which reasoned over the tokens generated by the generator and predicted a posterior distribution over the personas in a certain space.
 After that, a self-conscious speaker generated tokens aligned with the predicted persona.
 Likewise,~\cite{boyd2020large} used an augmented GPT-2 to reason over the past conversations and model the target actor's persona, conditioning on which persona consistency was achieved.

 Responding with personas needs to condition on some persona descriptions.
-For example, to build a generous agent, descriptions like "\textit{I am a generous person}" are needed as a part of the model input.
+For example, to build a generous agent, descriptions like ``\textit{I am a generous person}" are needed as a part of the model input.
 However, these descriptions require hand-crafted feature design, which is labor intensive. \cite{madotto2019personalizing} proposed to use Model-Agnostic Meta-Learning (MAML) to adapt to new personas with only a few training samples and needed no persona description. \cite{majumder2020like} relied on external knowledge sources to expand current persona descriptions so that richer persona descriptions were obtained, and the model could associate current descriptions with some commonsense facts.